quidphp/site/README.md

 All dependencies will be resolved by using the [Composer](https://getcomposer.org) installation process.

 ## Included
-**QuidPHP/Site** comes bundled with the following front-end packages:
+**QuidPHP/Site** comes bundled with the following front-end package:
 - [tinymce/tinymce](https://github.com/tinymce/tinymce) | TinyMCE - The popular web-based WYSIWYG editor

 ## Comment